Our works

 Assessment on youth, vulnerable groups and a predictable figure during the covid-19 crisis.

 Young people already have less income at their disposal compared to the previous young generation.
 Young people are 2.5 times more likely to be unemployed than people aged 25-64.
 Therefore, when these intersect with other identity factors such gender, sex, race, ethnicity, intellectual, physical disability and socio-economic; disadvantage may exacerbate the vulnerability of young people.
 Different studies have shown that young people are less at risk in developing severe Covid-19 symptoms but are affected in other ways.
-The pandemic has hit vulnerable groups disproportionately and it is important recovery measures take note of this.
+The pandemic has hit vulnerable groups disproportionately hit of covid-19 onand it is important recovery measures take note of this.
 Within various concepts of unemployment rates due to the pandemic that has hit social levels in our society, youth vulnerability and of such concern is the high unemployment of youth and their rising debts.

 Mr. Trone Mwanzu